 Simmer for 5-10 minutes.
 Season with salt and pepper to taste.

 - Large saucepan/ stockpot/ soup pan

-- 3 tablespoons pinhead oatmeal Alternatively use rolled oats.
+- 3 tablespoons pinhead oatmeal or quick-quick/porridge rolled oats

 - 3 tablespoons vegan gravy powder